 Members of the Strategic Policing and Crime Board

-The Strategic Policing and Crime Board includes the Police and Crime Commissioner (David Jamieson), two Assistant Police and Crime Commissioners (Ashley Bertie and Cllr Dr Lynnette Kelly) and seven Board Members, appointed based on their skills and experience.
+The Strategic Policing and Crime Board includes the Police and Crime Commissioner (David Jamieson), Deputy Police and Crime Commissioner (Ashley Bertie), Assistant Police and Crime Commissioner (Waheed Saleem) and six Board Members, appointed based on their skills and experience.

-The board members are Brendan Connor, Cath Hannon, Ernie Hendricks, Gurinder Josan, Sarah Marwick, Waheed Saleem and Tom McNeil.
+The board members are Brendan Connor, Cath Hannon, Ernie Hendricks, Gurinder Josan, Sarah Marwick and Tom McNeil.
 They provide an independent element of challenge, and are full members of the Strategic Policing and Crime Board.

 The Assistant Police and Crime Commissioner and Board Members are not members of staff or employees of the Police and Crime Commissioner.
 They are engaged on a contract for services, and are not politically restricted.

-At just 26, Ashley is one of the brightest talents in West Midlands politics and poli… Read more
+Still in his twenties, Ashley is one of the brightest talents in West Midlands politi… Read more

 Born and bred in Kingstanding, Birmingham, he has worked at the Office of the Police and Crime Commissioner since 2014 and has played a huge part in transforming West Midlands Police’s Stop and Search policy.
 Ashley produced a schools workshop that explained and broke down barriers about Stop and Search for young people, as well as working directly with the force to drive down the number of people unnecessarily stopped yet improving the arrest rate.